-For the years ended December 31 2022 2021 Distribution income \$1,132 \$957 Fair value loss for the year (Note 19) (1,542) (6,257) Loss from other real estate fund investments (\$410) (\$5,300)
+For the years ended December 31 2023 2022 Distribution income \$256 \$1,132 Fair value loss for the year (Note 19) (15,722) (1,542) Loss from other real estate fund investments (\$15,466) (\$410)

-The Company's two fund investments hold multi-suite residential, retail and office investment properties located in the U.S. The funds are classified and measured at FVTPL.
+The Company's two fund investments hold multi-suite residential, retail and office investment properties located in the United States.
+The funds are classified and measured at FVTPL.
 Gains or losses arise from the change in the fair value of the underlying real estate properties held by the funds (Level 3) and from foreign exchange currency translation.
-Distributions received from these funds are recorded in other income (expense) on the consolidated statements of income.
+Distributions received from these funds are recorded in other expense on the consolidated statements of income.